 First, take a look at the much touted legal reforms: Some sentences under statutes used to prosecute journalists were lowered, and judges were given the ability to drop less serious cases.
 The accused, however, are to be released only on the condition that for three years they don’t repeat the offense -- in other words, they must not write or say again the things that irritated the authorities.
 That isn’t a liberalization, it’s a gagging law.

-More worrying still is the ruling party’s attempt to amend the Turkish constitution in a draft text published in July, just days after those supposed improvements to media freedom were introduced.
+More worrying still is the ruling party’s to amend the Turkish constitution in a draft text published in July, just days after those supposed improvements to media freedom were introduced.
 Under the draft, Turkish authorities would have a constitutional duty to restrict free speech: “to protect national security, public order, public morals, others’ rights, private and family life; to avert crimes; to ensure independence and impartiality of the judiciary; to prevent warmongering and the propagation of every sort of discrimination, hostility, rancor or hatred.”

 Translation: the law could restrict saying pretty much anything.
 The free speech exceptions for protecting “public morals” and “family life” offer wide scope for repression against those who don’t share the government’s views on what those values should be.